jlelong/LaTeX-Workshop-wiki/View.md

 - `compat`: Enable the invert filter only if `invert > 0`.
 - `never`: Disable the invert filter.

+ You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 | type   | default value | possible values                     |
 | ------ | ------------- | ---------------                     |
 | _enum_ | `compat`      | `auto`, `always`, `compat`, `never` |